Town of Wainwright

 Visitor Information CentreVisitor Information Centre at Wainwright Museum 1001 - 1st Ave.
 (Old CN Station) 780-842-3115

-Description:Wainwright is located on Highway 14, just over a two hour drive east of Edmonton.
-The town has a historic feel, and plenty of festivals.
-It's the ideal place to roam and explore.
+Description:Wainwright is located on Highway 14, just over a two-hour drive east of Edmonton.
+The town has a historic feel, with a wide selection of boutiques and restaurants, plus opportunities to view wildlife or learn more about Canada's rich prairie railroading history.

-Prairie history comes alive as you explore the Wainwright Museum located in the original CNR train station.
-Explore the stories of the local pioneers, prisoners of war, military, railway workers, Aboriginal buffalo hunters, Hollywood movie crews, and homesteaders.
-Stop in at the Wainwright Rail Park – home to CN artifacts and a steam-era model train.
-Make tracks to the Battle River Train Trestle – the second longest train trestle in Canada.
+ATTRACTIONS & EVENTSPrairie history comes alive as you explore the Wainwright Museum, located in an original CNR train station.
+Share the stories of pioneers, prisoners of war, military and the railway as well as Indigenous buffalo hunters, Hollywood movie crews, dedicated wildlife conservationists, long-suffering homesteaders, and moonshine-swilling prisoners of war.
+Don't forget to make tracks to the Battle River Train Trestle, the second longest train trestle in Canada.
+(See the CREAM Museum Tour).

 AttractionsBodo Archeaological Site and Centre